-- Fill out court forms, including the Adoption Request, the Adoption Agreement, and Adoption Order with the help of a family law attorney (or at least have an experienced attorney review the forms after they are complete)
+- Fill out court forms, including the Adoption Request, the Adoption Agreement, and Adoption Order with the help of a family law attorney (or at least have an experienced divorce attorney review the forms after they are complete)

 - File the forms with the court clerk, which includes paying a filing fee

 - Serve your adoption papers on the other birth parent, which requires having another adult (not the person seeking the adoption) present the documents and the court date to the other parent

 - Talk to the child about the adoption, keeping in mind that children 12 and older must consent to the adoption for it to be approved